Manomenu/gl-figure-editor/README.md

 Description
 ---
-Window application that allows user to create figures and edit them.
+Window application written in C++/OpenGL that allows user to create figures and edit them.

 Features
 ---